FAQs

 3. Who decides what qualifies as an MDL case?

-The United States Judicial Panel on Multidistrict Litigation (JPML), which is composed of a panel of seven district or circuit court judges who are chosen by the Chief Justice of the United States, determines if a series of pending cases is appropriate to be consolidated into an MDL.
-If the JPML decides a number of similar pending cases meet the test to become an MDL, it appoints an MDL judge – a federal district court judge – to oversee all discovery, pre-trial motions and settlement conferences, and transfers all pending federal cases to the same judge.
+The United States Judicial Panel on Multidistrict Litigation (JPML), which is composed of a panel of seven district or circuit court judges chosen by the Chief Justice of the United States, determines if a series of pending cases is appropriate to be consolidated into an MDL.
+If the JPML decides to consolidate, it appoints a federal district court judge to oversee all discovery, pre-trial motions and settlement conferences, and transfers all pending federal cases to the same judge.

 4. What are the responsibilities of the JPML?